ARMargolis/armargolis.github.io/index.md

 Working through "Molecular Property Prediction with GNNs" tutorial Deciding on which project to work on: Global Football, NFL Big Data Bowl, or Fake News Detection

-### Session 5: November 3, at 11am EDT/3pm GMT/5pm CEDT
+### Session 5: November 3, at 11am EST/4pm GMT/5pm CEST
 Readings (blogs by Bronstein and collaborators):
 [Expressive power of graph neural networks and the Weisfeiler-Lehman test ](https://medium.com/data-science/expressive-power-of-graph-neural-networks-and-the-weisefeiler-lehman-test-b883db3c7c49)